asalber/aprendeconalf/content/en/teaching/statistics/exams/physiotherapy/physiotherapy-2017-06-02.md

 $\sum x_iy_j=38162$, $\sum x_i\log(y_j)=5252.95$, $\sum \log(x_i)y_j=800.3072$, $\sum \log(x_i)\log(y_j)=127.0449$.

 {{< spoiler text="Solution" >}}

-1.Linear regression model of vertigo attacks on time :
+1. Linear regression model of vertigo attacks on time:
 $\bar x=172.5833$ min, $s_x^2=9013.9097$ min².
 $\bar y=12.1667$ attacks, $s_y^2=153.4722$ attacks².
 $s_{xy}=1080.4028$ min⋅attacks.
 $r^2 = 0.8438$.
 Exponential regression model of vertigo attacks on time:
 $\overline{\log(y)}=2.0177$ log(attacks), $s_{\log(y)}^2=0.9398$ log(attacks)².
 $s_{x\log(y)}=89.5312$ min⋅log(attacks).
 $r^2 = 0.9462$.
 Therefore, the exponential regression model is better since its coefficient of determination is higher.

 2. Exponential regression model of vertigo attacks on time: $y=e^{0.3035 + 0.0099x}$.
 Number of vertigo attacks expected for 200 min usign electronic gadgets $y(200)=9.8747$.

-3. Since the exponential regression model is better than the linear one to predict the number of vertigo attacks as a function of time using electronic gadgets, to predic the time as a function of the number of vertigo attacks is better to use the inverse of the exponential regression model, that is, the logarithmic regression model.
+3. Since the exponential regression model is better than the linear one to predict the number of vertigo attacks as a function of time using electronic gadgets, to predict the time as a function of the number of vertigo attacks is better to use the inverse of the exponential regression model, that is, the logarithmic regression model.
 {{< /spoiler >}}

 ## Question 3
 Cervical radiculopathy occurs in 0.35% of men.